-Whether you’re actively job seeking or think you may be in the future – few people aren’t facing this challenge these days, when no job seems to be permanent – you need a strong online identity.
+Whether you’re actively job seeking or think you may be in the future, you need a strong online presence.
 Even if you feel secure in your job, you need to be visible online.
 That’s just the way it is today.

 Most recruiters and hiring decision makers source and assess talent through Google, LinkedIn and other search engines.
 You’re being tapped or tossed aside based on what they find (or don’t find) about you online.

 All other things being equal with your competitors, having the strongest online footprint can tip the scales in your favor.
 People assessing candidates like you gravitate toward those who stand out the most online.

-Many of my clients find me because of my online presence, which I’ve worked hard to develop over the years.
+Many of my clients find me because of my online presence, which I’ve worked hard to build over the years.
 In our discussions about online identity, they want to know what “quality search results” means and how to improve their online reputation.

-It takes time for online identity-building to gain traction, especially if you’re trying to outdistance others who share your name, so get started on improving and monitoring what people find online associated with your name.
-Two first steps:
+It takes time for online identity-building to gain traction, so get started on improving and monitoring what people find online associated with your name.

 Stay on-brand and relevant while being visible to your target employers.